juseg/alps/articles/erosion/response-referee1.md

 > erosional potential might change as fluvial topography turns into glacial one
 > (e.g. Harbor, 1988) and this is probably not what you want to mix, I guess.

+We added the LGM outline.

+TODO: I don't understand the second part of the comment.

 > Fig. 5 I have to confess Fig. 5a surprises me, there are really glaciers as
 > low as 500 m.a.s.l (and even below) from 110 – 40 ka in the Seguinot et al.,
 > 2018 model?

+Yes.
+This primarily concerns the southern slope of the Alps where topography drops abruptedly from the highest peaks to deep valleys.
+It concerns only a few grid cells for a given time step and is certainly not a realistic model output.

+TODO: test cutting the hypsogram below a minimum number of grid cells.

 ## References not in the manuscript: